Wondering if Lutheran Churches Have Priests? Get the Facts

 WorkSunday services are emphasized, but Wednesday and Sunday evening services aren’t uncommon; communion is offered routinely, but how often varies by tradition and churchSunday services are emphasized, but a daily Mass with the Eucharist is offered

-WardrobeSome traditions have clerical attire; others wear suits and ties; still others wear jeans, shorts, polo shirts, Hawaiian shirts, flip flops, etc.Clerical attire
+WardrobeSome traditions have clerical attire; others wear suits and ties; others wear jeans, shorts, polo shirts, Hawaiian shirts, flip-flops, etc.Clerical attire

 AuthorityEcclesiastical oversight; doesn’t share in the authority of Christ in the life of believersEcclesiastical oversight; shares in the authority of Christ in the life of believers

-“It is pure invention that pope, bishops, priests and monks are to be called the ‘spiritual estate; princes, lords, artisans, and farmers the ‘temporal estate.’
+Luther wrote, “It is pure invention that pope, bishops, priests, and monks are to be called the ‘spiritual estate; princes, lords, artisans, and farmers the ‘temporal estate.’
 [On the contrary] . . . all Christians are truly of the ‘spiritual estate,’ and there is among them no difference at all but that of office.”
 [3]

-For Luther, clergy’s primary role is to teach Scripture to people and serve according to its instructions.
-Scripture is for all people and Luther believed that clergy had an important role in helping them understand what it means and how to apply it.
+For Luther, the clergy’s primary role is to teach Scripture to people and serve according to its instructions.
+Scripture is for all people, and Luther believed that clergy had an essential role in helping them understand what it means and how to apply it.
 (Also see Do Lutherans Pray the Rosary?)

 References: